eddiegemayel/DWP/Lab4/Readme.md

   * ssh git@github.com
   * Hi eddiegemayel!
 You've successfully authenticated, but GitHub does not provide shell access.
 Connection to github.com closed.

+####Initialize git
+1. First, change ownership of 'www' directory so we can put git repo into it.
+  * sudo chown gemayel -R ../www/
+2. Delete old index.html file.
+  * rm ./index.html
+3. Next, initialize Git while in the www folder.
+  * git init

 ####Initializing git with hooks
 1. Make sure admin has permissions to alter directory, and remove default index file if you havn't already.
   * sudo chown gemayel ./www/